Suchismita-Deb/Suchismita-Deb.github.io/content/post/gitGuide.md

 `git push -f origin main` This will push the changes andwe have to force push the changes.
 Now the repo will have the file which was like the previous commit.

 If we need to do revert 5 commit then we need to run the first command 5 time.

+### Removing the file and folder that it already in the server.
+`git rm --cached <file/folder_path>` - remove a file from the staging area (also known as the index), while keeping it in your working directory `git rm --cached build/*`

+Then we can push to the main. `git push origin master`